Xavopls/Raspberry-kit/README.md

 ## Running it

-Download this repo, modify the .env file and run:
+Download this repo, create the env file and modify it.
+The docker compose reads from `.env_secret`:

+`cp .env_example .env_secret`

+Run docker:

 `docker-compose up -d`